truthcharting/ScreenTimeLanding/README.md

 The built files will be in the `dist` directory.

-## 📱 About Pilgrim Path
+## 📱 About SaveTime

-Pilgrim Path is a Catholic app designed to help users transform their digital habits into spiritual practices.
+SaveTime is a Catholic app designed to help users transform their digital habits into spiritual practices.
 The app features:

 - **Screen Time Management**: Sacred pauses that interrupt social media usage
 - **Sacred Space Discovery**: Interactive map to find nearby churches and chapels